 ECSS-Q-ST-70-60_1390164

-Shelf-life of PCBs with SnPb finish shall be 2 years.
+Shelf-life of PCBs shall be 5 years for SnPb finish and 1 year for ENIG/ENEPIG/ENIPIG finish.

-The term shelf-life refers to the period of storage of the bare PCB to the start of the soldering process.
+1 The term shelf-life refers to the period of storage of the bare PCB to the start of the soldering process.

+2 It is reasonable to expect no impact on solderability when PCBs with ENIG/ENEPIG/ENIPIG finish are stored in a dry nitrogen-purged cabinet for a period that exceeds the 1 year shelf life.

 ECSS-Q-ST-70-60_1390165

 Shelf-life shall include storage at the procurement authority and storage at the PCB manufacturer.